|

 from overexpansion.
 Businessman Stefan Karlsten purchased Lundby that

 The good times didn’t last, unfortunately, and the company faced further financial difficulties.
-By 1993 Lundby was acquired by the ScanBox Danmark Group, which also owned the Brio Corporation.
-In 1994 Lundby was distributed by Brio.
-Before Lundby folded, however, the museum in Vänersborg succeeded in buying a set of dollhouses from the entire producing period for a symbolic amount of SEK 1.250 or USD850!
-Micki
+By 1993 Lundby was acquired by the Scanbox Danmark Group, a Danish company.
+Between 1994 and 1997,Scanditoy, a subsidiary company of BRIO®, distributed Lundby products worldwide.
+Before Lundby folded, however, the museum in Vänersborg succeeded in buying a set of dollhouses from the entire producing period for a symbolic amount of SEK 1.250 or USD156!
+Micki Leksaker

 |